factcondenser/zendesk_search/README.md

 ```
 The data is `movies.json` was pulled from Wikipedia.
 ## Known Issues
+### Arrays and nested objects
-- The app is naive in its treatment of arrays and nested objects in the JSON it searches.
-Searchable fields are only those properties located
-on the first level of the JSON objects provided by the `db` folder's JSON files.
-The app assumes that all objects in a given JSON file have
-the same properties.
-Searching on a field that has an array as a value is possible, but, as with every other searchable field, only exact
-matches will turn up results (e.g. an organization for which 'tags' equals '["Fulton", "West", "Rodriguez", "Farley"]' will match a search
-value of exactly '["Fulton", "West", "Rodriguez", "Farley"]', but will not match 'Fulton' or '["West", "Fulton", "Rodriguez", "Farley"]').
+The app is naive in its treatment of arrays and nested objects in the JSON it searches.
+Searchable fields are only those properties located on the first level of the JSON objects provided by the `db` folder's JSON files.
+The app assumes that all objects in a given JSON file have the same properties.
+Searching on a field that has an array as a value is possible, but, as with every other searchable field, only exact matches will turn up results (e.g. an organization for which 'tags' equals '["Fulton", "West", "Rodriguez", "Farley"]' will match a search value of exactly '["Fulton", "West", "Rodriguez", "Farley"]', but will not match 'Fulton' or '["West", "Fulton", "Rodriguez", "Farley"]').
+### Coupling between category names and JSON file names
-- The app expects each category name to match the name of a JSON file in `db` (e.g. 'movies' matches 'db/movies.json').
-Not only is this brittle,
-but due to the way category names currently get displayed, it's also pretty easy to end up with some ugly category options
+The app expects each category name to match the name of a JSON file in `db` (e.g. 'movies' matches 'db/movies.json').
+Not only is this brittle, but due to the way category names currently get displayed, it's also pretty easy to end up with some ugly category options
 (e.g. 'db/pull_requests.json' would need a matching 'pull_requests' category name.
 In the app, this would get displayed as 'Pull_requests').
+### Odd output format in test fixtures
-- The test fixtures containing the output to STDOUT from running through various scenarios with the app (`test/fixtures/*_output.txt`) all
+The test fixtures containing the output to STDOUT from running through various scenarios with the app (`test/fixtures/*_output.txt`) all
 list the values of the 'user' inputs (mocked by piping in strings from one of `test/fixtures/*_input.txt`) before everything else.
-For some
-reason I haven't figured out yet, that's the way the output for those scenarious consistently looks.
+For some reason I haven't figured out yet, that's the way the output for those scenarios consistently looks.
 For example, running
 ```console
 foo@bar:~/zendesk_search$ cat test/fixtures/quit_input.txt | ruby zendesk_search.rb --environment test
 ```